valnoxy/Dive/README.md

 ## 🔧 Usage
 1. Download the latest version from [GitHub](https://github.com/valnoxy/dive/releases).
-2. Use Rufus to extract the Dive-ISO to your USB flash drive.
+2. Use Rufus to extract the Dive ISO to your USB flash drive.
-3. Create a new Folder called "WIMs" on your USB flash drive.
+3. Create a new folder called "WIMs" on your USB flash drive.
-4. Copy your WIM-Files to the "WIMs" Folder.
+4. Copy your WIM-Files to the "WIMs" folder.
 You can extract the WIM file from every Windows iso between Windows Vista and higher.
+The wim file is located in ```Windows ISO > sources > install.wim```.

 > **Note** In some cases, you will only find a ESD file instead.
 In that case, you'll need to convert the ESD file to a WIM file.
 You can follow [this guide](https://community.spiceworks.com/how_to/163540-convert-esd-to-wim) to do so.